jadecobra/python_tdd_exercises/source/sleep_duration.rst

   E    AssertionError: '1:00:00' != ''

-* modify the expected value in the test to match the expected value in the terminal output
+* change the expected value in the test to match the expected value in the terminal output

   .. code-block:: python